rug-cit-hpc/league-of-robots/roles/logs_server/README.md

     FIN-WAIT-1 0      46     10.0.0.4:41514              45.88.81.169:60274
 ```

+Ssh connection from the client is not working.
+Check the `iptables` and security groups of openstack.

 ### Rsyslog internal logging

 Rsyslog have the option of creating a verbose log information about current activity.
 This